Lymph node: Capsule

 Thin reticular fibers (reticulin) of reticular connective tissue form a supporting meshwork inside the node.

+These reticular cells also form a conduit network within the lymph node that functions as a molecular sieve, to prevent pathogens that enter the lymph node through afferent vessels re-enter the blood stream.
 The lymph node capsule is composed of dense irregular connective tissue with some plain collagenous fibers, and a number of membranous processes or trabeculae extend from its internal surface.
 The trabeculae pass inward, radiating toward the center of the node, for about one-third or one-fourth of the space between the circumference and the center of the node.
 In some animals they are sufficiently well-marked to divide the peripheral or cortical portion of the node into a number of compartments (nodules), but in humans this arrangement is not obvious.
 The larger trabeculae springing from the capsule break up into finer bands, and these interlace to form a mesh-work in the central or medullary portion of the node.
 These trabecular spaces formed by the interlacing trabeculae contain the proper lymph node substance or lymphoid tissue.
 The node pulp does not, however, completely fill the spaces, but leaves between its outer margin and the enclosing trabeculae a channel or space of uniform width throughout.
 This is termed the subcapsular sinus (lymph path or lymph sinus).
 Running across it are a number of finer trabeculae of reticular fibers, mostly covered by ramifying cells.

+Inverted lymph nodes

+Some mammal species, such as pigs, rhinoceroses, hippopotamuses, and certain cetaceans, have so-called "inverted" lymph nodes.
+In these nodes, the afferent lymph carries antigens from the center (where the B-cell follicles are located) toward the periphery.
+Mature B and T lymphocytes exit the lymph node from its periphery directly into the general bloodstream via efferent venules.
+These structural differences do not appear to impact the functionality of the lymph nodes.